tmenguy/ha-solcast-solar/README.md

 [<img src=".github/SCREENSHOTS/forecast_today.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/forecast_today.png)

 Customise with appropriate Home Assistant sensors for today's total solar generation and solar panel PV power output.

+The chart assumes that your Solar PV sensors are in kW, but if some are in W, add the line `transform: "return x / 1000;"` under the entity id to convert the sensor value to kW.

 ```yaml
 type: custom:apexcharts-card